Caldicot School: 2013 Estyn inspection

-The school's most recent Estyn inspection took place in 2013 and placed it as 'Good' in every category.
+The school was inspected by Estyn in 2013 and placed it as 'Good' in every category.
 The report said that 'in Welsh second language, standards and teaching are very good'.
 This was a succession from the school's 2007 inspection which also placed it as 'Good'.

+2024 Estyn inspection

+The school's latest Estyn inspection took place in 2024.
+The report said that 'Leaders at Caldicot school have recently secured improvements in a few important areas of the school’s work'.
+It said that pupils 'behave well' and 'many engage purposefully'.
+However, the report also noted that 'work has not had enough impact on improving important aspects including attendance, the provision for skills and the additional learning needs (ALN) provision'.

 Welsh Government Banding

 In 2014, 2015 and 2016, the school was placed in the 'Yellow Band' of the Welsh Government's education banding system.
 In 2014 and 2015, the school's improvement capacity was graded a Grade B but in 2016, it was graded a Grade A.

 GCSE Results

-In 2016 69.7% of pupils achieved the Level 2 threshold, which is the volume of qualifications equivalent to the volume of 5 GCSEs at Grade A*-C including one in English and one in Mathematics.
+In 2022 73% of pupils achieved the Level 2 threshold, which is the volume of qualifications equivalent to the volume of 5 GCSEs at Grade A*-C including one in English and one in Mathematics.
+33% of students achieved 5 or more A*-A grades and 20% of students achieved 10 or more A*-A grades.

 A Level Results

-In 2016 and 2017, 100% of pupils achieved the Level 3 threshold which is the number of qualifications equivalent to the volume of 2 A levels grades A-E.
+In 2024, 100% of students achieved the Level 3 threshold, achieving 3 A*-E grades.
+80% of students achieved 3 A*-C grades and 29% of students achieved 3 A*-A grades.